The Dakota Fire Hole

 Now that the Dakota Fire Hole is properly constructed, you can partially fill the fire pit chamber with dry combustible kindling materials and light the fire.

-To start the fire I am using a Swedish Firesteel, the kind Survival Topics highly recommends to be included in every survival kit.
-These firesteels work even when wet and will literally light thousands of fires before wearing out – try doing that with matches or a lighter!
-We sell high quality Swedish Firesteels at the lowest prices in the Survival Supplies section of this website.
-Help support this website and buy them here - I guarantee a quality product.
+To start the fire I am using a FireSteel, the kind Survival Topics highly recommends to be included in every survival kit.
+These firesteels from FireSteel.com work even when wet and will literally light thousands of fires before wearing out – try doing that with matches or a lighter!
+They sell high quality Firesteels at the lowest prices in the Survival Supplies section of this website.
+Help support this website and buy them here – I guarantee a quality product.

 Once the flame is going strong, drop it into the fire pit so that it catches the kindling on fire; gradually add sticks so that a strong hot fire is maintained.